barricklab/breseq/src/doc/methods.rst

 Several additional |breseq| command-line options control steps that allow filtering out polymorphism predictions that pass the general statistical test for significance but display red-flag qualities indicative of biases.
 Top-scoring, but filtered, predictions are still displayed as "marginal predictions" in the |breseq| output, so that they can be manually examined.

-The full list of polymorphism prediction options:
+A partial list of polymorphism prediction options:

 .. program:: breseq